mviereck/x11docker/README.md

 If no X server option is specified, x11docker automatically chooses one depending on installed [dependencies](#dependencies) and on given or missing options `--desktop`, `--gpu` and `--wayland`.
  - [Overview of all possible X server and Wayland options.](https://github.com/mviereck/x11docker/wiki/X-server-and-Wayland-Options)
  - [Hints to use option `--xorg` within X.](https://github.com/mviereck/x11docker/wiki/Setup-for-option---xorg)
+ - Use option `-t, --tty` to run without X at all.

 ## Desktop or seamless mode
 x11docker assumes that you want to run a single application in seamless mode, i.e. a single window on your regular desktop.
 If you want to run a desktop environment in image, add option `--desktop`.